Stove-Top Stuffed Peppers Recipe – Old Fashioned Comfort Dinner

 As an Amazon Associate, I earn from qualifying purchases.

-If you are craving comfort food without heating up the kitchen, these old-fashioned stove-top stuffed peppers are for you.
-A modern twist on a classic, they’ve got everything you love about stuffed peppers: tender bell peppers, a hearty beef and rice filling, and rich tomato sauce, all without turning on the oven or spending hours at the stove.
+Old-fashioned stove-top stuffed peppers are a modern twist on a classic; they’ve got everything you love about stuffed peppers: sweet bell peppers, a hearty beef and rice filling, and rich tomato sauce, all without turning on the oven or spending hours at the stove.
+The ground beef and rice are pre-cooked, which is perfect for meal prep or just getting dinner on the table fast.

 Want to Save This Recipe?